ManjunathMGowda92/spring-boot-apps/README.md

 Spring Boot Application to demonstrate the api's with CRUD Operations.

 * ### voters-app-with-swagger
-Spring Boot Application to demonstarte the CRUD application with Swagger implementation.
+Spring Boot Application to demonstarte the CRUD operations with Swagger implementation.